rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 #### Onion Routing

-*Description:* The Onion routing is a technique used in the Lightning Network to make the transmission between the different nodes private and secure.
+The Onion routing is a technique used in the Lightning Network to make the transmission between the different nodes private and secure.
 Payments are encrypted in layers, and each node in the network can only decrypt its specific layer, ensuring privacy and security.

 The goal is to restrict the information known by a node to the following cases: